Magnitude 6.8 earthquake shakes Ecuador, at least 14 deaths reported

+A damaged car and rubble from a house affected by the earthquake are pictured in Cuenca, Ecuador.
+March 18, 2023.
+[Source: Reuters]

-At least 14 people were killed in a strong earthquake that shook a coastal region of Ecuador and northern Peru on Saturday.
+At least 14 people were killed in a strong earthquake that shook a coastal region of Ecuador and northern Peru on Saturday, causing structural damage to multiple homes, schools and medical centres.

 The quake, which the U.S. Geological Survey (USGS) measured at magnitude 6.8, struck at a depth of 66.4 km (41.3 miles) about 10 km (6.2 miles) from the city of Balao in the province of Guayas.